 Ponce is also filled with beautiful architecture and vibrant colors.
 One of my favorite places to photograph is the Villaronga House, restored by the Institute of Puerto Rican Culture!

 Additionally, there are a lot of colorful streets and a very unique fire station called Parque de Bombas which is located in the center of Ponce.
 They even have tours to walk through the station.
 You will be sure to find tons of cute corners to photograph throughout the city!

 Address: 106 Calle Reina Isabel, Ponce, 00730, Puerto Rico

 Another really cool place to visit and take photos in Puerto Rico is Cueva Ventana.
 This is a limestone cliff located in the town of Arecibo.
 Get an Instagram-worthy view at the window-shaped outcrop that offers a panorama of the valleys.

 Puerto Rico Photo-Worthy Beaches

 Last but not least are Puerto Rico beaches!
-As you can imagine all Puerto Rico’s beaches are very photo-worthy, but I am listing some of my favorite.
-These photo-worthy Puerto Rico beaches include Isla Verde in Carolina, Wishing Wells in Aguadilla (a hidden gem), and Sandy Beach (Rincon), Crash boat beach (Rincon), and Flamenco Beach (Culebra Island).
+As you can imagine, all of Puerto Rico’s beaches are very photo-worthy, but I am listing some of my favorites.
+These photo-worthy Puerto Rico beaches include Isla Verde in Carolina, Wishing Wells in Aguadilla (a hidden gem), Sandy Beach (Rincon), Crash Boat Beach (Rincon), and Flamenco Beach (Culebra Island).

 Utuado Puerto Rican Flag Mural